timschmidt/csgrs/readme.md

 library in Rust, built around Boolean operations (*union*, *difference*, *intersection*, *xor*) on several different internal geometry representations.
-**csgrs** provides data structures and methods for constructing 2D and 3D geometry with an [OpenSCAD](https://openscad.org/)-like syntax.  **csgrs** aims to be light weight and full featured through integration with the [Dimforge](https://www.dimforge.com/) ecosystem
+**csgrs** provides data structures and methods for constructing 2D and 3D geometry with an [OpenSCAD](https://openscad.org/)-like syntax.
+Our aim is for **csgrs** to be light weight and full featured through integration with the [Dimforge](https://www.dimforge.com/) ecosystem
 (e.g., [`nalgebra`](https://crates.io/crates/nalgebra),
 [`Parry`](https://crates.io/crates/parry3d),